Jim Leach: Gramm–Leach–Bliley Financial Services Modernization Act

 The Gramm–Leach–Bliley Act, also known as the Gramm-Leach-Bliley Financial Services Modernization Act, Pub.
-L. No. 106-102, 113 Stat.
+L. No. 106–102, 113 Stat.
 1338 (November 12, 1999), is an Act of the United States Congress which repealed part of the Glass–Steagall Act of 1933, opening up competition among banks, securities companies and insurance companies.
 The Glass–Steagall Act prohibited a bank from offering investment, commercial banking, and insurance services.

-This act of deregulation has been cited as one reason for the subprime mortgage crisis, which in turn is cited as a prime component of the 2007–2012 global financial crisis.
+This act of deregulation has been cited as one reason for the subprime mortgage crisis, which in turn is cited as a prime component of the 2008 financial crisis.
 In this regard in 2009 and since, Gramm–Leach has been considered in part a target of the Volcker Rule within the overall Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010.

 Elections

 Leach was usually reelected without much difficulty (including an unopposed run in 1990).
 He remained very popular in the 1st even as his district turned increasingly Democratic, especially from the 1990s onward.
 For most of his career, he represented the Democratic strongholds of Davenport, Cedar Rapids and Iowa City.
 The district had last supported a Republican for president in 1984, and by the mid-1990s most of its state legislators were Democrats.
 The district became even more Democratic after the 2000 census, in which it was renumbered the 2nd District.
 Additionally, his hometown of Davenport, which had anchored the district for decades, was drawn into the 1st District (previously the 2nd District).
 Leach seriously considered running against fellow Republican incumbent Jim Nussle in the 1st District primary.
 Had he done so, it was considered very likely that the reconfigured 2nd would have been taken by a Democrat.
 However, Leach opted to move to Iowa City in the reconfigured 2nd and won reelection two more times.
 Still, it was considered very likely that Leach would be succeeded by a Democrat once he retired.